VeriSafe Price Hits $0.0000 on Top Exchanges (VSF)

 and its Facebook page is accessible here.

-VeriSafe can be purchased on these cryptocurrency exchanges: IDAX, CoinBene and STEX.
-It is usually not possible to buy alternative cryptocurrencies such as VeriSafe directly using US dollars.
-Investors seeking to acquire VeriSafe should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy VeriSafe using one of the exchanges listed above.
+VeriSafe can be purchased on the following cryptocurrency exchanges: CoinBene, IDAX and STEX.
+It is usually not currently possible to buy alternative cryptocurrencies such as VeriSafe directly using U.S. dollars.
+Investors seeking to acquire VeriSafe should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy VeriSafe using one of the exchanges listed above.

 Receive News & Updates for VeriSafe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VeriSafe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.